 Since bacteria and other microbes are what cause spoilage and illness, as long as the meat is frozen, it remains safe indefinitely.
 So, in theory, that mammoth meat may actually have been safe to eat, assuming it froze before the carcass had a chance to rot, and it was found within a short time of it emerging from the ground.

 That means your frozen meat is safe to eat for as long as you can keep it that way.
 If you’ve got a roast in the deep freeze that’s been there 6-years, and you know for certain it has never thawed one iota, you go right ahead and cook it.
 Just be sure to thaw it safely and cook it to the USDA-recommended temperature to kill the surface bacteria.

 A word of warning, though: don’t expect it to taste any good.

 While frozen meat remains safe to eat, there will likely be a significant drop in quality.
 It won’t make you sick, but it might taste awful.
 According to the USDA, that’s because the enzymes that cause food to degrade only slow down in the freezer.
 The degradation process continues, just at a slower rate.

 Can I Defrost and Then Refreeze Meat?
 Is There Loss of Quality?

-It happens occasionally – you pull a slab of meat out of the freezer for dinner that night, or maybe tomorrow, and suddenly plans change.
+It happens occasionally — you pull something out of the freezer for dinner that night, or maybe tomorrow, and suddenly plans change.
 Is all that good meat wasted if you can’t cook it when you meant to?

 There’s some risk of a slight deterioration in quality, mostly due to loss of moisture, but it’s totally safe.

 If possible, opt instead to cook the meat now and freeze it fully-cooked.
-You may find the results taste better than cooking meat that’s been through the freeze-thaw-refreeze cycle.
+You may find the results taste better than cooking what’s been through the freeze-thaw-refreeze cycle.

 How do I Prevent Freezer Burn…and What Actually Is it?